 - Canine Parainfluenza Virus (CPi)

 Vets tend to deliver the most common vaccines in 2 shots, once when the puppy is around 9 weeks old and the second around 4 weeks later.
 You should discuss the rabies vaccine with your vet, especially if you are planning to travel.

 To Neuter or Not to Neuter

-Having your dog neutered will prevent certain additional costs.
-These relate to unplanned pregnancies and raising more puppies.
+Having your dog neutered can prevent certain additional costs relating to unplanned pregnancies and raising more puppies.

 Unneutered female dogs may: